ProvableHQ/welcome/documentation/leo/11_basic_bank.md

 }"  50u64
 ```

-You'll see that the output contains a new private record belonging to the user with 50 credits, and a finalize `deposit` function taking the arguments (bank address, amount) that will update a public mapping with 50 credits.
-This information is queryable on-chain.
+You'll see that the output contains a new private record belonging to the user with 50 credits, and a `Future` indicating code to be run on-chain and its associated inputs.

 ## <a id="wait"></a> Wait